-GPs Industrial Action – This is how it could affect you.
+GPs Industrial Action – How it could affect you.

 As part of the action, the BMA will encourage surgeries to choose from a list of 10 actions, with practices able to choose how many they implement.